svn2github/Freetel/misc/lilacsat1/README.txt

 Pre-requisites
 ---------------

+1/ A few hours of your time and an Internet connection.
+Script 2 in particular will take about two hours to run.

-1/ Codec 2 is built in ~/codec2-dec/build
+2/ Codec 2 is built in ~/codec2-dec/build

-2/ SVN is installed
+3/ SVN is installed

-3/ Make sure you have no gnuradio, usrp or related packages installed.
+4/ Make sure you have no gnuradio, usrp or related packages installed.

 Installation